Logo What's After the Movie

 What illness does Martha suffer from?

-Discover the awards and nominations received by The Room Next Door.
-Explore the history of The Room Next Door and its cast and crew.
+Discover all the awards and nominations received by The Room Next Door, from Oscars to film festival honors.
+Learn how The Room Next Door and its cast and crew have been recognized by critics and the industry alike.

 82nd Golden Globe Awards 2025